April 2019 - June 2020

 The legal basis for this work was the Royal Decree on Property Registration of 2002.
 Vision 2030 set a target of registering 50 percent of all real estate by 2030.
 This target was very conservative, and it was believed that the program could achieve faster results based on international best practices.

-There are currently five entities with direct or potential involvement in the registration process: (i) Ministry of Justice, (ii) Ministry for Municipal and Rural Affairs (iii) Public Investment Fund (iv) a company to be formed pursuant to the Royal order and owned by the PIF; and (v) Real Estate General Authority.
+There were five entities with direct or potential involvement in the registration process: (i) Ministry of Justice, (ii) Ministry for Municipal and Rural Affairs (iii) Public Investment Fund (iv) a company to be formed pursuant to the Royal order and owned by the PIF; and (v) Real Estate General Authority.

-The key issue facing the Government of KSA is institutional coordination of the land registration process.
-Other outstanding issues concern: (i) the methods to be used in first registration; (ii) the priority areas to be registered; (iii) sources of funding, how much to charge citizens and how much will come from government; (iv) technical capacity of entities to conduct registration; (v) outsourcing of operations to the private sector; (vi) access to information; (vii) communications and outreach; and (viii) capacity building and training.
+The key issue facing the Government of KSA was institutional coordination of the land registration process.
+Other outstanding issues concerned: (i) the methods to be used in first registration; (ii) the priority areas to be registered; (iii) sources of funding, how much to charge citizens and how much will come from government; (iv) technical capacity of entities to conduct registration; (v) outsourcing of operations to the private sector; (vi) access to information; (vii) communications and outreach; and (viii) capacity building and training.

 KSA and the World Bank have engaged LEI to provide technical support to develop a draft national rollout plan for completing national systematic registration of titles by 2030.

 During two, two-week visits to Saudi Arabia in April and June 2019 , LEI provided the following specific services:

 West Bank Gaza (Palestine)

 In spirit of reconciliation, Land Equity International acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea, and community.
 We pay respects to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander people.